alexandergall/bf-sde-nixpkgs/README.md

 This project provides packaging of the Intel Tofino SDE for the Nix package manager.

-Disclaimer: The SDE for the Tofino series of programmable NPUs is currently only available under NDA from Intel.
+Disclaimer: The SDE for the Tofino series of P4-programmable ASICs is currently only available under NDA from Intel.
 The users of this repository are assumed to be authorized to download and use the SDE.

-The Nix packaging of the SDE provides two basic funtionalities: a [shell](#sdeShell) in which P4 programs and control-plane programs can be developed interactively and a system to [create packages for complete P4-based applications](#packagingP4) ready for deployment.
+The Nix packaging of the SDE provides two basic functionalities: a [shell](#sdeShell) in which P4 programs and control-plane programs can be developed interactively and a system to [create packages for complete P4-based applications](#packagingP4) ready for deployment.